 Download the eBook: Building Cross-Platform Apps with Capacitor

 Eventually, we reached a fork in the road, and decided it would be better to forge our own path, rather than iterate on top of what Cordova had already built.
 It was a tough decision; but looking back, I have no doubt that it was the right one.

-While Capacitor shares many similarities with Cordova and other native runtimes—and owes a tremendous debt to what they pioneered—we’ve made some very different decisions at several key points, such that the experience of the projects are very different.
+While Capacitor shares many similarities with Cordova and other native runtimes—and owes a tremendous debt to what they pioneered—we’ve made some very different decisions at several key points, such that the developer experience of the projects are very different.

-For example, Capacitor embraces npm to manage plugins, Swift for iOS, Java for Android, TypeScript, and has full support for Progressive Web Apps.
+For example, Capacitor embraces npm to manage plugins, Swift/Objective-C for iOS, Kotlin/Java for Android, TypeScript, and has full support for Progressive Web Apps.
 Capacitor makes it possible to build one app for iOS, Android, and the Web, all with one code base.
-Capacitor has first-class support for building plugins; in fact the plugin authoring experience has been a focus from the very beginning.
+Capacitor has first-class support for building plugins; in fact, the plugin authoring experience has been a focus from the very beginning.
 Capacitor treats native projects as source-artifacts, meaning native code can quickly be added without worrying about changes being lost.
 Capacitor does away with device-ready or async plugin loading, a common source of confusion and bugs with Cordova developers, so all plugins are available as soon as the page starts loading.
 And that’s just the tip of the iceberg.

-Today, Capacitor is the most cost effective path to deploying a single app to multiple platforms.
+Today, Capacitor is the most cost-effective path to deploying a single app to multiple platforms.

 — Max Lynch, Co-Founder and CEO of Ionic